 - matrix-induced autologous chondrocyte implantation

-- osteochondral allograft transplantation
+- osteochondral allograft transplantation and OATS

-- meniscus transplantation and all joint preservation procedures
+- meniscus transplantation and joint preservation procedures

 - elbow ligament reconstruction and cartilage transplant procedures

 - arthroscopic and open Latarjet/bone augmentation for shoulder instability

 - complex hip reconstruction, including labrum repair and reconstruction, endoscopic hamstring and abductor repairs, and deep gluteal space syndromes

 Typical case volumes include the following averages based on fellows’ logs from prior years: